fcculsan/main/README.md

 4. Push your local commit to your remote fork.
     - `git push origin master`
 5. Go to your forked repository on the GitHub website.
+6. Click the "Pull Request" button to the right of where you see "This branch is 1 commit ahead of fcculsan:master."
-6. Click the green "Create Pull Request" button.
+7. Click the green "Create Pull Request" button.
-7. Describe your changes, and submit it.
+8. Describe your changes, and submit it.
-8. You're done!
+9. You're done!